aysuno/spotify-data-project/README.md

 - **Exploratory Data Analysis**

-    - Visualizations Descriptive Statistics
+    - Visualizations descriptive statistics
-    - Example Visualizations of Aggregated Forms Based on Features
+    - Example visualizations of aggregated forms based on features
-    - Analysis of the Most Popular Artists and Songs
+    - Analysis of the most popular artists and songs
-    - How Songs of Different Genres Change Over Time
+    - How songs of different genres change over time
     - Comparison of features of sub-genres for selected parent genres over time periods

 - **Statistical Analysis & Hypothesis Testing**